Hosting and bandwidth provided by MacAce.net.

 How do I replace the battery in the full-size iPod models?

-If it is out of warranty, Apple will replace the battery in your "full size" iPod -- the original iPod, iPod 2nd Gen, 3rd Gen, 4th Gen, 5th Gen/video, or classic -- for a cost of US$59 plus US$6.95 shipping.
+If it is out of warranty, Apple once would replace the battery in your "full size" iPod -- the original iPod, iPod 2nd Gen, 3rd Gen, 4th Gen, 5th Gen/video, or classic -- for an original cost of US$59 plus US$6.95 shipping, but it no longer offers this service.

 However, a variety of third-party battery replacement services also are available at lower prices.
 Many sell batteries for self-installation as well.